 Technical writers, academic writers, medical and scientific journal writers, policy writers – these are examples of professional writers who wrangle complex topics.
 It’s commonly thought that only experts in complicated topical areas should write the articles, white papers, blogs, annual reports, field reports and position papers needed to communicate research, goals and accomplishments with the world and inspire audiences to action.

 For the most part, that’s true.
 Experts are the ones who know their subjects best.
 However, it’s a common mistake to stop with the experts’ drafts.
 Although technical experts are proficient in their fields, they more than likely are not experts in effective communication of their work.
-If the audience is not technical and/or an element of persuasion is needed to get funding, inform legislation or earn public support, it may be necessary to hire a language and communication expert with a marketing background.
+If the audience is not technical, you may need assistance from a communication expert to get across your idea.
+If an element of persuasion is needed to get funding, influence legislation or earn public support, you may need a communication expert with a marketing background.

-The social scientists who wrote the papers were doing truly exciting psycho-social research that promised to transform the HR landscape forever, but no one could understand what they were trying to say in their dense scientific, sometimes sub-par, language.
+The social scientists who wrote the papers were doing truly exciting psycho-social research that promised to transform the HR landscape forever, but no one could understand what they were trying to say because their language was often dense, overly scientific and ungrammatical.
 Ultimately, with the materials as they were, no one was likely to consider the company the thought leader it wanted to be.

 Complex writing projects such as those white papers should go through a round of professional substantive editing to optimize and clarify the message.
 Best results likely will come from a substantive editor who specializes in quickly understanding and communicating complex topics but who does NOT have deep expertise in the specific topic area.